 The Woodley Park Archery Range consists of a partially enclosed short range (18 meters) and an open air long range (90 meters per FITA specifications).
 The short range is equipped with a backstop made of tightly packed material, and has lights for night shooting.
 The beginner classes are held on the short range, as well as weekly club shoots and some special events.

-The long range has 12 lanes equipped with compressed bales.
-Archers may shoot from 10 to 90 meters on the long range.
+The long range has 30 lanes from five to 90 meters and five lanes from 20 to 60 yards equipped with compressed bales.
 It is often the site of World Archery (formerly FITA) qualifiers and special events such as SCA (Society for Creative Anachronism) reenactments.
 Twice a month, on Sunday morning, there are clout shoots.

 Crossbows and broad heads are not allowed anywhere on the Woodley Park Range due to issues of safety and range damage.
 Entry onto and Use of Range is at your own risk.